AMarlonG/Taxes/README.md

-# JS-Projects
+# Company Financials
- Learning to use JS
+ Basic JS to calculte salary and taxes